opengeospatial/ets-kml2/README.md

       <version>1.1.5-738bb7b85d</version>
     </dependency>

-__Note__: The WTP 3.2 release included v1.1.4 of the XPath 2.0 processor; WTP
+__Note__: The WTP 3.2 release included v1.1.4 of the XPath 2.0 processor, and
-3.3 included the v2.0.0 processor.
+WTP 3.3 included the v2.0.0 processor.
 Neither version will work with Xerces.

 ### How to run the tests